TheHun89/Data-Structures/README.md

 **ArrayList** – access elements by index, less memory and in most cases outperforms

 **LinkedList** – elements put into Node objects, more efficient when you have lots of insertions/deletions in different parts of list especially if list is large

+### LinkedHashMap
+* combination of HashMap and a Queue
+* stores key/value pairs but also remembers the order in which they were inserted

 ### Set
 * NO Order to elements returned